 Netflix is a fantastic service that allows you to stream movies and tv series.
 The service is available in many countries around the world and there is content that will probably entertain most people, such as documentaries, dramas, action, sci-fi and children’s shows.
 They also have an app available which I would class as one of the best travel apps available, as you can download and watch shows and films offline.
 This also helps keep you entertained during long journeys.
 As a travel website in this post you’ll find out some of the best travel shows and documentaries on Netflix that may tickle your interest.
-Some which provide great insight and inspiration on destinations to visit around the globe.
+Some provide great insight and inspiration on destinations to visit around the globe.

 Here are some of the top shows to watch on Netflix for travel and destination inspiration.

-Top Travel Related Shows on Netflix
+Top Travel-Related Shows on Netflix

 1. Travels with My Father